jacksoncarl/AWS-DVA-C02-Course/AWS-Fundamentals/notes.md

     - These ranges cannot be the same as other subnets in the VPC, and they can't overlap with any subnets inside the VPC.
     - They are configured to provide anything deployed inside those subnets with public IPv4 addresses.
 - A default VPC comes with a Internet Gateway (IGW), Security Group (SG) and Network Access Control List (NACL) pre-configured.

+#### Elastic Compute Cloud (EC2)

+- The default compute service within AWS.

+- EC2 is IAAS (Infrastructure as a service).
+It provides access to virtual machines known as EC2 instances.

+- The unit of consumption is an instance.

+- EC2 is a private service by-default.
+An EC2 instance is configured to launch into a single VPC subnet.
+Public access can also be configured.

+- If you want to allow public access for an EC2 instance, the VPC that it's running within needs to support public access.
+The default VPC handles this for you.
+However, if you use a custom VPC, then you must handle the networking on your own.

+- EC2 is AZ resilient.
+EC2 deploys into one AZ.
+If it fails, the instance fails.

+- EC2 has different instance sizes and capabilities.

+- EC2 offers on-demand billing (per second or per hour).
+    - Pricing based on:
+        - CPU
+        - Memory
+        - Storage
+        - Networking
+        - Commerical software (extra cost)

+- EC2 has Local on-host storage or Elastic Block Storage (EBS).

+##### Instance Lifecycle

+- EC2 instance has an attribute called a **state**.
+The state of an instance provides an indication into its condition.

+- Instance states:
+    - Running
+    - Stopped
+    - Terminated

+- When you launch an EC2 instance, after it finishes provisioning, it moves into the **running** state.
+An instance can then be transitioned from **running** to **stopped** when you shut it down.
+Once **stopped**, an instance can be moved back to **running** when you start it up again.

+- You can **terminate** an instance when its **running** or **stopped**. ❗This is a one way change (non-reversible action).
+The instance is fully deleted.

+###### Running state

+- When an instance is in a **running** state, you are charged for all four categories:
+  - CPU (consumes CPU capacity even while idle)
+  - Memory (uses memory even when no processing occurs)
+  - Storage (OS and its data is stored on disc)
+  - Networking (networking is generally always used)

+###### Stoppped state

+- When an instance is in a **stopped** state, you are only charged for storage (OS and its data is stored on disc).